Interpretation & Debate

 One of this nation’s deepest commitments is to the full, equal, and free exercise of religion – a right that protects not only believers, but unbelievers as well.
 The government cannot use its authority to forbid Americans to conduct their lives in accordance with their religious beliefs or to require them to engage in actions contrary to religious conscience – even when the vast majority of their countrymen regard those beliefs as backward, mistaken, or even immoral.

 Unfortunately, in the last few years – and especially since the Supreme Court’s decision requiring states to recognize same-sex marriage – this consensus in favor of tolerance has been slipping.
 All too often, we hear demands that religious people and religious institutions such as colleges or adoption agencies must join the state in recognizing same-sex marriages (or performing abortions or supplying contraceptives, or whatever the issues happen to be), or lose their right to operate.
+For the most part, the courts have rejected these arguments, and enforced the Free Exercise Clause even in these highly controversial areas.

-That has not been the American way.
 When this country severed its ties with the British Empire, one thing that went with it was the established church.
 To an unprecedented degree, the young United States not only tolerated but actively welcomed people of all faiths.
 For example, despite his annoyance with the Quakers for their refusal to support the revolutionary war effort, Washington wrote to a Quaker Society to express his “wish and desire, that the laws may always be as extensively accommodated to them, as a due regard for the protection and essential interests of the nation may justify and permit.”
 Letter to the Annual Meeting of Quakers (1789).

 What would it mean to have a regime of free exercise of religion?
 No one knew; there had been no such thing before.
 It quickly became clear that it was not enough just to cease persecution or discrimination against religious minorities.
 Just two years after the ink was dry on the First Amendment, the leader of the Jewish community in Philadelphia went to court and asked, under authority of his state’s free exercise clause, to be excused from complying with a subpoena to appear in court on his day of sabbath.
 He did not ask that the state cease to do official business on Saturday, but he did ask the court to make an exception – an accommodation – that would enable him to be faithful to the Jewish law.